On unbounded invariant measures of stochastic dynamical systems: Homogeneity at infinity

+The notion of directly Riemann integrable functions is fundamental in renewal theory and allows to apply the classical renewal theorem to the function $g$ (see, e.g., Feller \cite{F}).
+The proof of this proposition will be given in \hyperref[appendix]{Appendix}.

 Let $\nu$ be a $\mu$-invariant Radon measure on $\R$.
-We would like to apply the previous lemma to the function $f(x)= \d_{\e^{-x}}*\nu(\phi)$ for some fixed positive function $\phi\in C_C^1(\R^*_+)$, but it is not possible to do it directly since this function may not be sufficiently integrable at $-\infty$ (the reason is that we are not able to control local properties of $\nu$ and its behavior near 0).
-However there exists a slight perturbation of such a function that will satisfy to the conditions needed.
-Given $\phi\in C_C^1(\R^*_+)$ and $v_0>0$ define
+We would like to apply the previous proposition to the function $f(x)= \delta_{{\mathrm {e}}^{-x}}*\nu (\phi)$ for some fixed positive function $\phi\in C_C^1(\R^*_+)$.
+Unfortunately, we are not able to justify that $f$ satisfies all the required hypotheses.
+The main reason is that we are not able to control local properties of a general measure $\nu$, namely its behavior near 0.
+Thus, the function $f$ may not be sufficiently integrable at $-\infty$.
+However, it turns out that one can slightly translate the measure $\nu $ to overcome the problem.